Eli1771/resources_for_ventures/test/spec.md

 MY CHECKLIST

--Add option to select user type when you sign up w/ fb <-------- * -Bugfix user assignments hash outputting to screen * -Students view their teachers and vice versa
--Teachers should need to enter a passcode for new user -Include option to hide/show completed assignments -Set basic layouts for mobile
+-Add option to select user type when you sign up w/ fb <-------- * -Teachers should need to enter a passcode for new user -Include option to hide/show completed assignments -Set basic layouts for mobile